 Server Network — Very Few Servers, but Some Useful Features

-Astrill has 109 servers in 58 countries.
+Astrill has 100 servers in 50 countries.
 This global spread allows it to provide fast speeds to most parts of the world.
-Since it doesn’t give us an exact number, it is impossible to compare it with other VPNs from this point of view.
+It also has some specialized servers like China-optimized and torrenting-optimized ones.

 Most of Astrill’s servers are located in the US and I counted about 50 in its client – which is a low number.
 This means that if one server isn’t working, you have very few options to choose from.
 After I went through 35 servers and none of them worked, I started questioning Astrill’s capabilities.

 Multi-hop VPN routes your traffic through multiple servers, making you harder to spot — but it’s only accessible to Astrill’s VIP users.
 It’s a paid feature that starts at $8.69 USD for 100GB of traffic.
 Instead of routing your connection through only one server, the multi-hop feature will add an extra server on the way in order to make it impossible for anyone to track your connection.
-For most people — this is overkill.
+For most people this is overkill.
 Your VPN should already hide your location.
-Plus, during my tests, multi-hop reduced my connection speeds even more — making it barely usable.
+Plus, during my tests, multi-hop reduced my connection speeds even more — making it almost impossible to do even basic online tasks.

-In general, the multi-hop feature is great to make your connection hard to track, but Astrill’s beats the purpose and it’s definitely not worth the money.
+In general, the multi-hop feature is great to make your connection hard to track, but the slow speeds that come with it defeats the purpose, so it’s not worth the money.
 You can only use the multi-hop feature with the OpenWeb protocol.

 Astrill offers two types of IP addresses: